Artemmkin/infrastructure-as-code-tutorial/docs/07-vagrant.md

 ## Vagrant

-In this tutorial, we're going to learn about [Vagrant](https://www.vagrantup.com/) which is another tool that implements IaC approach and is often used for creating development environments.
+In this lab, we're going to learn about [Vagrant](https://www.vagrantup.com/) which is another tool that implements IaC approach and is often used for creating development environments.

 ## Intro